 Why Do I Have 2 Thermostats in My RV?

-There can be a number of reasons why you have more than one thermostat in your RV.
-And that can vary by RV manufacturer and model.
+There can be several reasons why you have more than one thermostat in your RV (and that can vary by RV manufacturer and model):

-One reason your RV has multiple thermostats could be to separately control a “zone” in your RV.
+- Multiple Heating/Cooling Zones: One reason your RV may have multiple thermostats is to separately control a “zone” within your RV.
 The larger your RV is, the more likely it is to have separate heating/cooling areas.
-Front and back are the typical division, but it’s not uncommon to have even more.
+Front and back are the typical divisions, but it’s not uncommon to have even more.
 So each zone could have its own thermostat to both set and measure the temperature for that area.

-Many RV manufacturers keep the wiring simpler by just installing a dedicated thermostat for each HVAC function: one for heat, and one for A/C. This can simplify the required wiring harness and/or make it easier for them to intermix brands/models of furnace and air conditioner, without worrying about compatibility.
+- Separate Heating & Air Conditioner Controls: Many RV manufacturers simplify their HVAC wiring by installing a dedicated thermostat for each function: one for heating and one for air conditioning.
+This can simplify the required wiring harness and/or make it easier for them to intermix brands and models of furnaces and air conditioners, without worrying about compatibility.

 Do RV Thermostats Go Bad?

-Just like anything electrical/electronic, yes… they can malfunction for a variety of reasons, including wiring issues, dead batteries, or even dust.
+Yes!
+Just like any electrical or electronic device, they can malfunction for a variety of reasons, including wiring issues, dead batteries, or even dust.
 But a typical RV thermostat generally has a service life of around 10-15 years.

 How Do I Know If My RV Thermostat is Bad?

-There are several different issues that might occur to indicate that the thermostat in your RV is bad.
+There are several issues that may indicate a faulty thermostat in your RV.
 Let’s take a look at them individually.

-There are a number of issues that might indicate that your RV thermostat needs to be repaired or replaced.
+Several issues may indicate your RV thermostat needs to be repaired or replaced.

 Unresponsive Thermostat or Thermostat Loses Power